-Since you need not download and install any kind of software, you have to change the DNS settings manually.
+Since you do not have to download and install any software, you have to change the DNS settings manually.
 This page linked here gives you all the instructions you need for changing the DNS.

-You can change the DNS using router or the main computer that connects to the Internet.
+You can change the DNS using the router or the main computer that connects to the Internet.